 Regulatory Compliance.
 CTSC supports investigators, the IRB, and the Office of Research Compliance and Integrity (RCI) by providing training and consulting services.
 Consulting services are recharged where indicated (see rates below).

 - Good Clinical Practice (GCP) Education – Supports CITI training by providing in depth training on implementation of GCP principles at UC Davis.

-- Complete Study Start-up - Analyze protocol, prepare and negotiate budgets, develop Coverage Analysis, IRB documents and study logistics; up to Site Initiation Visit (recharged)
+- Study Start-up and Study Management - Analyze protocol, prepare and negotiate budgets, develop Coverage Analysis, IRB documents and study logistics; manage the study until completion (recharged)

-- Preparation of IRB documentation – Support for individual projects as requested (recharged).
+- Preparation of IRB and FDA documentation – Support for individual projects as requested (recharged).

 - Regulatory Oversight of Department coordinators to ensure study excellence (recharged).

-- Clinical Research Coordinator Mentoring of new Department coordinators to identify and fill knowledge/experience gaps per CTSC SOP#3 (recharged)
+- Clinical Research Coordinator Mentoring of new Department coordinators to identify and fill knowledge/experience gaps per CTSC SOP#3 - recharged (Intranet )